msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 * \[2 points\] Currently `simulation.py` is configured to send three very short messages.
   Instead, generate a message for `Host_2` that's at least 80 characters long.
-  You will notice that this messages is to large for the link MTUs.
+  You will notice that this messages is to large for the interface MTUs.
   Your first task is to break this message up into two separate packets.

   Implement your solution in files `link_1.py`, `network_1.py`, and `simulation_1.py`.